Ōga Atsushi: Career

 He was born Atushi Moriyasu in Nōgata, Fukuoka, the same city that ōzeki Kaiō came from, and they went to the same middle school.
 Moriyasu admired Kaiō greatly and when he joined professional sumo he deliberately avoided Kaiō's Tomozuna stable, hoping to one day face him in a tournament.
 He chose Takasago stable instead and made his first appearance at the March tournament of 1993, fighting under his family name of Moriyasu.
 He was just tall and weighed only 90 kg in his debut tournament.
 In the lower divisions he served as a tsukebito or personal attendant to a number of senior wrestlers in Takasago stable such as Mitoizumi and Toki.
 In May 2001 he changed his shikona to Ōga, with the "ō" character taken from his idol Kaiō and second "ki" from Toki, which can also be read as "ga."
 He changed the second part of his shikona from Atsushi to Akitoshi at the same time.
 He was to change this again to Tosa and then finally Atsushi once more, his real given name.

 He took over the yumitori-shiki role from Musashifuji in January 2004, as it is normally done by a low-ranking wrestler from the same stable as a yokozuna, and Musashigawa stable's Musashimaru had recently retired, leaving Asashōryū of Takasago stable as the only yokozuna. Ōga went on to perform the ceremony 300 times over 20 tournaments.
 In March 2006 he was promoted to the jūryō division.
 He was the first yumitori-shiki performer to reach sekitori status since Tomoefuji in July 1990.
 Tomoefuji stopped doing the ceremony upon reaching jūryō, but Ōga was happy to keep doing it, the first time a sekitori had done so since Hanakago stable's Itakura performed it for one tournament in March 1975.
-He scored 10–5 in his jūryō debut and took part in a three way playoff for the championship with Hōchiyama and Toyozakura.
+He scored 10–5 in his jūryō debut and took part in a three-way playoff for the championship with Hōchiyama and Toyozakura, winning the initial bout but then losing twice to his rivals.
 He fought in the jūryō division for six tournaments in total, with a 42–48 record.